sebastian-mora/ruse_website/blogs/aws-minecraft-bot/index.md

 The first step was setting up the EC2s to be controlled by the API.
 Ideally this would be done with terraform or a tool to codify this process.
 I chose a M4.Large which is about $0.10 per hour.
 The EC2s do not have an elastic IPs and are dynamically assigned IPs (elastic ips cost $$ when not in use).

-So as a soultion when a server starts it posts it IP to the discord chat via SNS.
+So as a solution when a server starts it posts it IP to the discord chat via SNS.
 I manually installed the Minecraft sever and setup systemd to start the process on boot.
 Mcrcon was is also enabled on all servers to allow scripts to interact with them.
 I tagged the EC2 with "Minecraft:True, Name:Vanilla".
 This will be used later to assign permissions and allow the lambdas to search for instances managed by the bot.

 The server can send alerts such as when it is turning on/off and it's public IP via SNS.